OnePlus Nord CE2 5G: Simple and smooth

-The days when OnePlus was solely focused on tech enthusiasts, have long since gone.
+The days when OnePlus was solely focused on tech enthusiasts have long since gone.
 Having won them over, created a community that has helped shape the products, and won a strong place among the most desired smartphones, OnePlus has to reach beyond to maintain and increase its user base.
-Recently, the Nord range of phones has helped OnePlus go mainstream in a way that seems to have even impressed founder Pete Lau.
+Recently, the Nord range of phones has helped it go mainstream in a way that seems to have impressed even Founder Pete Lau.
 And there’s little doubt the new Nord CE2 5G is very likely to push this growth further.
-The CE stands for Core Edition, read core essentials because it offers the most important things you need in a OnePlus phone.
+The CE stands for Core Edition — read core essentials because it offers the most important things you need in a OnePlus phone.

-Easy does it: The Nord CE2 is OnePlus’ most basic phone so far.
-There may actually be more ‘entry level’ ones in the offing, but one will have to wait to see that.
-Being basic doesn’t mean the CE2 is a slouch at performance - it’s only basic in relation to the blazing powerhouse phones from the regular OnePlus series.
+The Nord CE2 is OnePlus’ most basic phone so far.
+There may be more ‘entry level’ ones in the offing, but one will have to wait to see that.
+Being basic doesn’t mean the CE2 is a slouch at performance — it’s only basic in relation to the blazing powerhouse phones from the regular OnePlus series.
 As you navigate around the device and open up bunches of apps, the device handles it with smoothness and ease.
-I didn’t come across any hiccups and the occasional stutter that some have reported.
+I didn’t come across any hiccups or the occasional stutter that some have reported.

 The software experience is quite clean and nice and it’s just power users who will be missing the old OxygenOS.
 This is, in any case, the Oppo-fication’ of OnePlus as the company merges back into the parent.

-Fast charging: The Nord CE2 has a 4,500mAh battery with 65W charging.
-On this slightly smaller and less powerful phone, it lasts quite well, compared with the bigger OnePlus flagship phones.
+The Nord CE2 has a 4,500mAh battery with 65W charging.
+On this slightly smaller and less powerful phone it lasts quite well, compared with the bigger OnePlus flagship phones.
 Reverse charging is supported.
 Fast charging is now called Super VOOC because that’s the Oppo term.
-As long as it’s fast, users barely care what it’s called and it does so fully in about 35 minutes.
+As long as it’s fast, users barely care what it’s called and charges fully in about 35 minutes.

 Don’t expect stellar photography from this phone.
-There are three rear cameras: a main 64MP sensor, an 8MP ultrawide, and a 2MP needless macro.
-In the front, there’s a 16MP selfie camera.
+There are three rear cameras — a main 64MP sensor, an 8MP ultrawide and a 2MP needless macro.
+In front, there’s a 16MP selfie camera.
 These are strictly make-do and just fine for those who are not too demanding of detail and sharpness.
-Indoors and in the dark is a challenge, but outdoors, as usual, in good light, these do about as well as budget phone cameras do.
+Indoors and in the dark is a challenge but outdoors, and as usual in good light, these do about as well as budget phone cameras do.

 The segment in which the Nord CE2 has launched is teeming with phones with similar specs.
-Many are from the same stable and so end up being a matter of preference.
-The Nord CE2 is Rs 23,999 and Rs 24,999.
+Many are from the same stable and so it ends up being a matter of preference.
+The Nord CE2 is ₹23,999 and ₹24,999.

 - Comments will be moderated by The Hindu editorial team.